log1cs/GoodixParcel/README.md

 * Open Ghidra.

-* Create a new project and import all of the Goodix fingerprint libraries into that project.
+* Create a new project and import all of the Goodix `libfp_client` (or whatever similar to it) into that project.

-* You have to analyze all of them.
-It's required.
+* Analyze it.

 * Export the library to C/C++ (Go to File -> Export Program...)